 Anyway, to explore the application properly, I need to apply the presets to a common image for them to work on. concrete is about concrete poetry, about text, so, unsurprisingly, I’ve chosen a piece of text.
 I’ve set something simple, something that doesn’t mention foxes, in Adobe’s Garamond, at 72 point.
 I chose a serif font because I want to see what happens to the knobbly bits, and Garamond because I like it.
 I chose stark white on hard black mostly because it’ll display better on arts & ego (ignoring the little matter of contrast).
-I had Studio Artist output an image a quarter the area of the original.
+I had Studio Artist output an image a quarter the original’s area.